andreav/swgit/doc/readme/_build/text/readme.info.txt

    will show which action a user can invoke on the input reference list.

-Here, we will report some examples usefull in every-day developer-
+Here, we will report some examples useful in every-day developer-life:
-life:

 Files modified